-At some point, either after a cluster of grief, tragedy, existential confusion, or a near death experience, some of us begin to explore the nature of and have questions about life or reality.
-Occasionally this process of inquiring deeply within our being occurs as an epiphany.
-You may hear a phrase or resonate with a teaching or hear someone else mention the process of self-inquiry and simply notice you are curious about this practice.
+At some point, usually within a burden of grief, existential confusion, or serious illness and tragedy, we may ponder the nature of life, of reality, of death.
+Occasionally this process of inquiring deeply within our being occurs as an epiphany as we resonate with a particular teaching or hear someone else mention the process of self-inquiry and simply notice we are curious about this practice.

 We begin to ponder the deeper interior questions such as “what is the mind and how does it exert such a powerful influence over my life?”
-It almost seems apparent most people absorb every fact and suggestion from teachers, parents, society, religion, and science as being a complete and obvious truth.
-But is it?
+It seems apparent most people are mostly programmed by parents, educators, society, religion, and science.
+Many take his education as being a complete and obvious truth.
+Is it?

-Welcome to the thorny process of self-inquiry, exploring for yourself, by yourself, what is true and valid with only your first-hand experience.
-All else is story.
+Welcome to the thorny process of self-inquiry, of exploring for yourself, by yourself, what is true and valid using only your first-hand experience – your senses.
+All else is recall, history, story.